miklevin/MikeLev.in/_posts/2024-11-20-flow-state-alternation.md

 good at.
 This is too clique-ish (says the radically different web framework guy).
 Ugh, but not in mainstream business!
 Anyway, don't go against the grain.
 Yield to the slackcliqueismesqueifications.
-Everyone else does, and your ability to do so is a sign of your ability to exist and thrive in the algorithmic ally scatterbrained landscape of our times.
+Everyone else does, and your ability to do so is a sign of your ability to exist and thrive in the algorithmically scatterbrained landscape of our times.

 When there (in the slack channel), click `Bookmarks` at the top.
 Not files.
 Not